The Local Council Tax Support scheme

 - the scheme should be affordable - so that Council Tax payers and services don't suffer

 - making a fair contribution - those who can pay Council Tax, should pay

 - encouraging people to earn a living - incentivise work

 We consulted local residents, claimants, landlords and organisations before introducing our scheme, and review it each year to ensure that it still achieves our objectives.

-You can download (PDF 1.2MB) our full scheme, or find out about the main differences between our local Council Tax Support scheme and the national Housing Benefit regulations, and national Council Tax Support scheme for pensioners below.
+You can download our 2018-19 full Council Tax Support scheme (PDF 1.1MB) , download our 2019-20 full Council Tax Support scheme (PDF 1.2MB) , or find out about the main differences between our local Council Tax Support scheme and the national Housing Benefit regulations, and national Council Tax Support scheme for pensioners below.